 - Login access to your phone's cloud service to restore the Mobile Key from the cloud backup on a different device with the same operating system.
 This means access to your Apple account if you're an iPhone user or your Google account if you're an Android user.

-- Physical access to your hardware wallet device
+- Physical access to your hardware device key

-- The PIN code to your hardware wallet device
+- The PIN code to your hardware device key

 Sovereign Recovery and Gold inheritance